 V. The Right Motherboard for WoW Gaming PC Build

-More powerful CPUs should ideally be paired with high end motherboards because they have better voltage control, offer overclocking and have features that can allow you to utilize the max potential of your CPU.
+More powerful CPUs should ideally be paired with high-end motherboards because they have better voltage control, offer to overclock, and have features allowing you to utilize your CPU’s max potential.

 Motherboard Chipsets

-The chipset of the motherboard basically determines what specs and features it would offer.
+The motherboard’s chipset determines what specs and features it would offer.

-Both Intel and AMD have entry level, mid range and high-end chipsets for consumer grade PCs.
+Intel and AMD have entry-level, mid-range, and high-end chipsets for consumer-grade PCs.

 AMD Chipsets: